Adelaïde Ehrnrooth

-She was the founder of the Finnish Women's Association— the first society for women's suffrage in Finland.
-She was also active in the Union Kvinnosaksförening (Women's Cause Association) in 1884 and the years after 1892, until her death in Helsinki.
-Helena Westermarck called her "Finland's first woman journalist."
+She was the founder of the Finnish Women's Association, the first society for women's suffrage in Finland.
+She was also active in the Naisasialiitto Unioni (The Finnish Women´s Association Unioni) in 1884 and the years after 1892 until her death in Helsinki.
+Helena Westermarck called her "Finland's first woman journalist".

 Adelaïde Ehrnrooth proposed voting rights for women in 1869.

 Aside from her activist life and writing poetry, Adelaïde Ehrnrooth wrote travel accounts of her frequent journeys.

 Legacy

 Ehrnrooth's life was documented by biographer Helena Westermarck in Adelaïde Ehrnrooth.